wjcunningham7/fastmath/README.md

         $ sudo make install

 to install it system-wide.
-Make sure all environment variables are set and all prerequisites are satisfied before attempting this.
 To clean up the directory, you can reverse the above with

         $ make distclean